yuviSomavamshi/ionic-docs/docs/intro/vscode-extension.md

 ## Doing More

-There is so much the Ionic VS Code extension can help with, including migrations, debugging, monorepo support, and more.
+There is so much the Simulator VS Code extension can help with, including migrations, debugging, monorepo support, and more.
 For the full list of all of the extension's capabilities, checkout the [extension overview on the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ionic.ionic).